Segregation of healthcare or medical waste

 By segregating your waste properly, you could save money on waste disposal.

-In Northern Ireland you must segregate your hazardous waste from non-hazardous waste and store it separately on your site.
+You must segregate your hazardous waste from non-hazardous waste and store it separately on your site.
 You must not mix different categories of hazardous waste.

 Hazardous/special waste is waste that may be harmful to human health or the environment.